 13.8 Most of E.ON’s telephone numbers start with 0333 or 0345, which means your calls will be charged at the local rate even where you contact us from your mobile phone.
 Most of our phone lines are available to take your calls Monday to Saturday 8am to 6pm.
 We may change our opening hours from time to time.

 14.1 About your prices

-Your prices are shown in Your Tariff Details.
-These prices will stay the same until the End Date shown in Your Tariff Details, unless:
+Your prices are shown in your Confirmation Letter.
+These prices will stay the same until the End Date shown in your Confirmation Letter, unless:

-- you have agreed to pay by monthly Direct Debit but your payment fails (see section 3.2) or you stop paying by this method;
+- you have agreed to pay by fixed monthly Direct Debit but your payment fails (see section 6.2) or you stop paying by this method;

 - we are required by law or regulation to make a change (e.g. a change to the rate of VAT); or